dd23/RAID-PIR/README.md

 Before you start, make sure you checked out the most recent version from GitHub.

 #### 1.1 Fast XOR
 To have fast XOR operations, you'll need to build some C code.
-To do this you have to run `python setup.py build`.
+To do this you have to run `python3 setup.py build`.

 If you cannot get this to work, you can edit `raidpir_mirror.py` and change `import fastsimplexordatastore` to `import simplexordatastore as fastsimplexordatastore`.